 Science in the summer holidays

-Over 100 local children have already taken part in the free sessions which are being held at the power station visitor centre throughout August.
+Hundreds of local children are taking part in the free sessions which are being held at the power station visitor centre throughout August.

 This week’s activities are themed around science and the sea with children learning about density and atoms using coloured sandy water and getting crafty making moving fish using card and sock puppets.